Falsehoods, Allegations, and Questionable Accuracy

 By appealing directly to people’s emotions, propagandists can bypass critical thinking and analytical processing, making individuals more likely to accept and act upon the messages without questioning their validity or the motives behind them.

-This emotional engagement makes it easier to influence public opinion, shape perceptions, and motivate actions, even if the information presented is biased, misleading, or completely false.
+This emotional engagement makes it easier to influence public opinion, shape perceptions, and motivate actions, even if the information presented is biased, misleading, or completely on false claims.

 How Can Propaganda Be Both Positive and Negative